Braided Fishing Line Knots

 Tips for Tying Braided Fishing Line Knots

-In addition to knowing which are the best braided fishing line knots to use for connecting line to leader or line to lure or a hook, you may want to consider these helpful tips when tying knots with braided line.
+In addition to knowing the best braided line knots to use for connecting line to leader or line to lure or a hook, you may want to consider these helpful tips when tying knots with braided line.

 - Run the braided line through the eye of the hook or lure twice if possible.